Skip to main content

 Undrain nodes by reason

 Use grep to undrain nodes that have been drained for a specific reason.
-Before undraining nodes in this manner, run the following command to confirm which nodes will be processed:
+Before you undrain nodes in this manner, confirm which nodes the script processes:

 dl | grep [REASON]

-After confirming that the listed nodes match those intended to be undrained, proceed to undrain them as detailed below.
-In this example, we undrain only nodes with scheduler: k8s pod deletion timeout for job listed in the drain reason:
+After you confirm that the listed nodes match those you intend to undrain, undrain them with the following command.
+The following example undrains only nodes with scheduler: k8s pod deletion timeout for job listed in the drain reason:

 for node in $(dl | grep "scheduler: k8s pod deletion timeout for job" | cut -d " " -f 1); do